codingatty/fodt2txt/README.md

 Any text found inside `<text:p>` tags is simply dumped to stdout.

-Bare-bones, no diagnostic messages.
-It just lets exceptions occur, otherwise it would look like the error message text is the file content.
+Bare-bones, almost no diagnostic messages.

 Deficiencies: